-The issue of privacy in email is another aspect to consider when it comes to personalization.
-If your client base is concerned with their cyber privacy, you should question if personalization is the best email-marketing tactic for your organization.
+The issue of privacy in email is another aspect to consider when you personalize email marketing messages.
+If your client base is concerned with their cyber privacy, you should question if personalization email marketing is the best tactic for your organization.
 Furthermore, if you develop poor content and use the customer’s or client’s name in the subject line, you risk the user not opening the email and reporting the content as spam.
-As you develop email content, remember to target users with good personalization tactics, which were mentioned above.
+As you develop email content, remember to target users with good email personalization examples and tactics, which were mentioned above.

 Lastly, keep in mind that testing is key to personalized subject line success.
 Your test examples should include words that are trending and relevant to your email’s content.
 Google AdWords tool is one way to search and find relevant keywords, which your customers are also searching for, to use in your email subject lines.
 In addition, test your personalized emails, including the use of symbols, emoticons, capitalized letters, and punctuation.
 When determining the success of a personalized subject line/email, be sure to look at click-through and conversion rates, as well as open rates.

 Need some help with adding that personal touch to your email-marketing messages?
 Click here to contact the experts at FulcrumTech – or give us a call at 215-489-9336 – and we’ll show you how to deliver a custom email-marketing program that best targets the individual interests and needs of your specific audience.

 - Do Symbols in Subject Lines Boost Email Response Rates